 The service is owned by The Swedish Post and Telecom Authority (PTS), operated by Netnod, and monitored by RISE Research Institutes of Sweden.

 There are four time nodes in different locations in Sweden, with a fifth one expected during the first half of 2019.
-The time nodes are continously monitored and steered so that they follow UTC(SP).
+The time nodes are continuously monitored and steered to follow UTC(SP).
 Each time node has two atomic clocks generating separate time scales for high availability.
-Even if a time node would lose all contact with all its sources for time keeping, it is expected to be able to keep its time within narrow limits for months.
+Even if a time node would lose all contact with all its sources for timekeeping, it is expected to be able to keep its time within narrow limits for months.

 For redundancy, the NTP service has two independent NTP servers in each time node.

 To use the NTP service, you can use the anycast address which will direct the client to the closest available server:

-If you want to take your time from more than one server, you can use some or all of the unicast addresses:
+If you want to get time from more than one server, you can use some or all of the unicast addresses:

-The NTP service is free for use for anyone anywhere.
+The NTP service is free to use for anyone anywhere.